VIAUAD02/laborok/docs/english/05-android-sqlite/index.md

 <img src="./assets/clear_dialog.png" width="160">
 </p>

+During the lab we will encounter the following technologies:

+- SQLite
+- Scaffold
+    - TopBar
+    - BottomBar
+- DrawingCanvas
+- ViewModel
+- DropDownMenu

 !!!info "Room library"
     During the lab, we will get acquainted with the SQLite library, which allows us to persistently store data in a local SQL database.
 Modern Android-based developments usually use Room, which is built on SQLite and provides an easy-to-use ORM layer combined with Android lifecycles.
 However, we considered it important to make the material easy to understand, so we will only examine the SQLite solution for now.

 !!! warning "IMSc"
     After successfully completing the lab tasks, 2 IMSc points can be earned by solving the IMSc task.

 ## Preparations